About Us

 Our mission

-As a federation of Member Organizations, the CTF/FCE promotes and supports quality inclusive publicly funded public education, in all its forms.
+As a federation of Member and Associate Organizations, the CTF/FCE promotes and supports quality inclusive publicly funded public education, in all its forms.
 We uphold teaching as a profession and advocate for adequate resourcing, labour rights, and social justice, across Canada and around the world.

 Historical timeline